Benefits of being an Operating Room Nurse

 The OR can be a gory place, and you need to be able to come in contact with the insides of the patient's body every time you enter the OR without feeling sick, nauseous, or being unable to perform your tasks.

-Are you interested in a career as a registered nurse?
+Are you interested in a future as a registered nurse?
 If you can see yourself working in an operating room, you might be suited to earning an Associate of Applied Science in Nursing Degree.
 For more information, connect with a helpful admissions advisor today.

 It could be the Best Decision You Ever Make!